alvarovitta/Cost-Management/Edit-3.4-Implementing-Azure-cost-management-policies.md

 # Implementing Azure Cost Management Policies
+Use the information described in this section to help you to implement Azure resource cost control policies.
 <br />
 <br />

-Implementing policies to control the cost of your Azure resources allows you as an organization to ensure that there is governance and accountability with respect to your Azure resources.
-With Azure Cost Management you can monitor your cloud spend, increase organizational accountability and optimize cloud efficiency.
+Use policies to control the cost and to ensure appropriate governance and accountability of your organization's Azure resources.
+With *Azure Cost Management*, you can monitor your cloud spending, increase organizational accountability, and optimize cloud efficiency.
 <br />
 <br />